navicore/iot-server-demo/README.md

   * Device - a source of observations
   * Location - a collection of devices
   * Fleet - a collection of locations (tbd)
+  * Assessment - a processed observation or collection of observations

 ### TODO
   * Actor Persistence